signalpillar/crawler/README.md

 # Hyperlinks crawler

-UPDATE: The latest thing that I am interesting in is

-    Successfully installed geventhttpclient gevent greenlet

-Everybody must write at least one crawler
+Everybody must implement at least one crawler

 ```
-Hyperlinks Crawler
+Hyper-links Crawler

 Traverse the Web as a linked graph from the starting --url finding
 all outgoing links (<a> tag).